butterchickenmasala/data-science/README.md

 # stock-market-prediction
-Stock Market Prediction using the Yahoo Finance dataset
+Prediction of Amazon stocks using SVM RBF Kernel and SV Linear Regression